sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 ## 3.0 The configuration of the certificate management YANG model will be available via the CLI, but also the REST and gNMI interfaces on the management interface.

 # 4 Configuration
-## 4.0 - Install CA certificate from local file, remote location or copy and past into CLI
-## 4.1 - Generate self-signed certificate
+4.0.
+Install CA certificate from local file, remote location or copy and past into CLI 4.1.
+Generate self-signed certificate
-## 4.2 - Generate certificate signing request (CSR)
+4.2.
+Generate certificate signing request (CSR)
-## 4.3 - Install certificate or private key from local file, remote location
-## 4.4 - Delete CA certificate
+4.3.
+Install certificate or private key from local file, remote location 4.4.
+Delete CA certificate
-## 4.5 - Delete certificate
+4.5.
+Delete certificate
-## 4.6 - Display certificate
+4.6.
+Display certificate
-## 4.7 - Display trusted CAs
+4.7.
+Display trusted CAs
-## 4.8 - Display raw PEM Format certificate
+4.8.
+Display raw PEM Format certificate
-## 4.9 - Configure certificate revocation check behavior
+4.9.
+Configure certificate revocation check behavior 4.10.
+Refresh CRL
-## 4.10 - Refresh CRL
-## 4.11 - Configure CRL download location(s)
+4.11.
+Configure CRL download location(s)
-## 4.12 - Configure CRL Override
+4.12.
+Configure CRL Override
-## 4.13 - Display CRL
+4.13.
+Display CRL
-## 4.14 - Create new security profile
-## 4.15 - Delete security profile
+4.14.
+Create new security profile4.15. - Delete security profile
-## 4.16 - Associate a certificate and private key file with a security-profile
-## 4.17 - Apply security profile to service
+4.16.
+Associate a certificate and private key file with a security-profile 4.17.
+Apply security profile to service
-## 4.18 - Remove association of security profile with service
+4.18.
+Remove association of security profile with service

 # 5 User Interfaces
 ## 5.0 The feature is managed through the SONiC Management Framework, including full support for Klish, REST and gNMI